 Simple English definitions for legal terms

-Read a random definition: failure of good behavior
+Read a random definition: bilateral mistake

 An abandoned application is when someone stops trying to get a patent or trademark.
 This can happen if the person says they don't want it anymore, doesn't pay the fee, or doesn't do what they need to do to keep the application going.
 They can try to start it up again later if they want to.